ENGAGING · CHALLENGING · REWARDING

 During the day, classes and rehearsals meet in sessions of 60 – 120 minutes.
 We will take a lunch break midday as well as two or three breaks per day of about 10 minutes each.
 Meals and snacks are not provided, so students will need to bring a packed lunch and may wish to pack a snack and/or bring money for vending machines on campus.
 Please note: there will not be access to refrigeration or microwaves.
 Students should plan accordingly.

-For additional information, please contact the Education Department at Education@ShakespeareNJ.org or call 973-845-6742.
+For more information, please contact the Education Department at Education@ShakespeareNJ.org or call (973) 845-6742.